Johne’s disease update

 In Queensland Johne’s disease is now managed under the national approach to Johne’s disease in cattle which is market-driven, where producers undertake practices depending on market requirements.

 In January 2017 the Northern Territory Government gazetted changes to their entry requirements.
-The Northern Territory Gazette G3 (PDF, 263KB) states that cattle entering the Northern Territory must hold a JBAS 7 status in addition to a National cattle health statement on the Farm Biosecurity website.
+The Northern Territory Gazette G3 (PDF, 263KB) states that cattle entering the Northern Territory must hold a J-BAS 7 status in addition to a National cattle health statement on the Farm Biosecurity website.
 This includes cattle being exported via the Northern Territory.
 From 1 July 2017, the required standard for entry to the Northern Territory from Queensland is a J-BAS 6 status, plus NO case of Johne’s disease on the property of origin for at least the preceding five years.

 To obtain a biosecurity plan a producer can start with the National farm biosecurity reference manual: grazing livestock production (PDF, 2.06MB) for tips on what a biosecurity plan needs to contain.
 This document states the minimum standards for an on-farm biosecurity plan and is considered to be the industry benchmark.
-Future plans will need to include the Johne’s checklist (PDF, 302KB).
-They will also need to address all of the subheadings as outlined in the National farm biosecurity reference manual to be considered a biosecurity plan.
+A template for a biosecurity plan can be found here.

 Biosecurity planning workshops